Participation in eduGAIN

 One of the limitations of simple metadata exchange brokered by federations, as described above, is that it only works for two entities registered in the same federation.
-Today, the most common approach to communication across federation boundaries is for an entity owner to join each of the individual federations involved, in order to be able to register the entity's metadata with each.
+Pre-eduGAIN, the most common approach to communication across federation boundaries had been for an entity owner to join each of the individual federations involved, in order to be able to register the entity's metadata with each.
 It is also normally necessary for the entity to be configured to consume multiple metadata sources (one from each federation), in order to receive all of the required partners' metadata.

 This approach again raises the cost and effort of making connections to new partners: multiple federation agreements may need to be signed (in many cases, in more than one legal jurisdiction); multiple metadata registrations need to be made and kept up to date as entity metadata changes; and configuration complexity is increased.

 Interfederation metadata exchange is an approach which avoids the overhead of operating in a multi-federation environment.
 Instead of requiring each entity to be separately registered with each federation, an entity is registered with a single "home federation".
 A home federation may be one that makes the most sense geographically, one you are already a member of, or one that best meets your requirements in terms of ease of membership.
 (For most readers of this document, the home federation is the UK federation.)

 The partner federations then exchange metadata between themselves and re-publish that metadata to their own members.
 The eduGAIN service is the mechanism by which this is achieved: